ngrq123/bright-chatbot-tutorial/README.md

 ### Optional: Create Frequently Asked Questions and Responses

 Create a set of creative responses for frequently asked questions regarding your business.
-This is highly recommended before creating your chatbot as it helps you brainstorm and implement various prompts for users to start interacting with your page on Messenger.
+This is highly recommended before creating your chatbot as it helps you brainstorm on what customers may ask and lets you implement various prompts for users to interact with your page on Messenger.

 Here is how you can do it: